WeCreativez WhatsApp Support

 How can I help you?

-Home / Face / Radiesse versus Juvederm: which filler is best?
+Home / Face / Radiesse versus juvederm filler

-Radiesse and Juvederm (Voluma) are FDA-approved fillers commonly used in Singapore.
+CaHA-R and Hyaluronic Acid (Voluma) are FDA-approved fillers commonly used in Singapore.
 These premium fillers can add fullness in the face to reverse signs of ageing and can temporarily contour the face.

-This article highlights compares the differences between Radiesse and Juvederm to help you understand how different fillers have different properties.
+This article highlights compares the differences between CaHA-R and Hyaluronic Acid to help you understand how different fillers have different properties.
 Ultimately, it will be best to discuss your preferences and trust your doctors’ recommendations.

 • Both products are FDA approved dermal fillers